 - Explain how to construct references according to the Harvard Standard for a variety of different sources

 - Give examples of how to present references in your text include a sample reference list

 New from September 2015

 Reference lists must contain only sources that that have been cited directly in an assignment.
-This means that where there is an in-text citations there is also a reference list entry.
+This means that where there is an in-text citation there is also a reference list entry.

 However, in addition, a bibliography should be included to list sources that have been used to read around a topic, but have not been referred to directly in the body of the assignment.

 This guide can be downloaded as a full PDF.

 The web version of the guide is also available via the links in the 'Referencing' menu above.